 Pulling into Santa Elena Station at 7am, one must pay a taxi of unknown price, or ¢30 take one of the big tacky buses that say “SALINAS” on the front.
 They’re very easy to find.
 I got off near the end of the line, a 30 minute ride, and had no trouble whatsoever with the other passengers.
 The bus stops a lot to pick up schoolchildren and local workers, however, so don’t be surprised by that.
 Getting back is simple, because you already have your ticket.
 Riiiight?
 Now you just need to catch bus 13 (it is the only public bus that heads out of town, and the last bus of the night leaves at 7:30pm), and to do that you just wave it down, like a taxi.
 It wants to pick you up, trust me.

-So another ¢30 to the driver and you are ready to get to the station and on your bus to Quito, from where you will take the trolley or a taxi to your accommodations.
+So another ¢30 to the driver and you’re ready to get to the station and on your bus to Quito, from where you will take the trolley or a taxi to your accommodations.
 The bus stops about 10 minutes away from the bus station and all the passengers get off, women in one line and men in the other, so that police can search the bus for drugs, but about 10 minutes later you’re back on the road.
 Both trips the actual time spent on the bus was just under 10 hours.
-But maybe you want to spend less time on the bus, and will just go to Guayaquil and hang out for a few days?
-Who knows where the wind will take you…

 Things to Do in Salinas

-- Go bar-hopping at night (although I didn’t see as many bars open here as I do in the touristy areas of Quito, I’ve been told that there are dozens, all vying for your affections in true Ecuador fashion.)
+- Go bar-hopping at night.
+Although I didn’t see as many bars open here as I do in the touristy areas of Quito, I’ve been told that there are dozens, all vying for your affections in true Ecuadorian fashion.

-- Soak in the view from the Chocolatera (A beautiful lookout, just a bit of a walk or short taxi ride from the beach; it is the farthest western point on mainland Ecuador.)
+- Soak in the view from the Chocolatera.
+A beautiful lookout, just a bit of a walk or short taxi ride from the beach; it is the farthest western point on mainland Ecuador.
+No chocolate involved, unfortunately.

 Best Times to Visit